 Next up is diet and boy is it important.
 Why do you think gout has been rising so fast since the 1970s and is even moving faster in the past few years?
 One word only.
 Diet.
 We are eating more meat than ever, we are eating more sugar than ever and we are eating more refined carbs more than ever!

 Eventually something has to give and your health begins deteriorating.
 Check out my ebook for a more extensive conversation about diet and list of foods to avoid but foods that are high in purines include meat such as beef, lamb and pork; seafood such as any type of shellfish and organ meats like liver, kidneys and heart.

 The list includes sugary drinks which include high fructose corn syrup in them.
 Now you understand why obesity increases the risk of developing gout.
 I was obese when I first developed gout, I was 50 pounds overweight!
 I used to drink Coca-Cola like it was water!
-Did you know that crash diets and fasting can also trigger a gout attack?
-Doing this can suddenly spike your uric acid levels in the blood.
-Dehydration can also be a cause of gout, so make sure to always drink plenty of water and stay hydrated during hot days or when physically active.
+Did you know that crash diets and fasting may also trigger a gout attack?
+Doing this may suddenly spike your uric acid levels in the blood.
+Dehydration may also be a cause of gout, so make sure to always drink plenty of water and stay hydrated during hot days or when physically active.